Vaatithewindmage/redbot-get-request/README.md

 Just testing a few things

-This doesnt have much use to most people, but if you want a simple way to get a responce from a url as a responce in a message you can use this.
+This doesnt have much use to most people, but if you want a simple way to get a responce from a url as a responce in a message you can use this, for like me if you dont know much python but know html stuff.

-Currently it is responds like: b'Players online:1/80 | Frasers, '

-but will be improving it